kracr/temporal-data-generator/README.md

 # 4 Instructions for using the data:

-Each file generated inside the SequenceData directory is named in the format timestamp_tweetid_eventdata.ttl.
+Each file generated inside the SequenceData directory is named in the format timestamp_tweetid_eventdata.ttl, where timestamp is in long format which typically represents the number of milliseconds since January 1, 1970, 00:00:00 GMT.
+For example: 1609459200000.
+The reason for using this format is the file naming convention.
+The timestamp can be changed in the appropriate format as per the user requirments, such as 1609459200000 is 2021-01-01 00:00:00 when converted to local date time.
 These files can be streamed by sorting them by  their names, which arranges them in a sequential order.
 Once sorted, each file can be streamed at a defined rate.

-(As an example, we also provide a python script, process.py,  that processes a year data in a day.)
+(As an example, we also provide a python and a java file, process.py and process.java, that processes a year data in a day.)

+### Other Details

+The instantiation process involves populating the RDF structure with data from external sources, such as the Digital Bibliography and Library Project, providing information about authors and papers.
+We synthetically generate complementary information to complete the instantiation, ensuring a diverse and realistic dataset for subsequent analysis.
+For instance, we synthetically generate Research Groups and organizations, but we map them with real locations.
+The csv files are present in the repository.